TwitterArchives/KYE/readme.md

 This user is frequently suspended from the platform for racism, antisemitism, and harassment.

-This information was collected from volunteers to help track and document abuse on Twitter's platform.
+This information was collected from volunteers who have been tracking abuse on Twitter's platform.